Kathryn Leigh Scott: Career

 In 1985, Scott launched Pomegranate Press, Ltd. to publish books about the entertainment industry, including guide books, biographies, textbooks and coffee table art books.
-She wrote The Bunny Years (the 25-year history of Playboy Clubs told through the women who worked as Bunnies), which was sold to Imagine Entertainment's Brian Grazer.
-She also co-produced a two-hour special for the A&E Network, and a one-hour documentary for BBC-1 and Canadian TV, based on the book.
-Pomegranate has published over 50 nonfiction titles, including Scott's books Lobby Cards: The Classic Films (Benjamin Franklin Award for Best Coffee TableBook) and Lobby Cards: The Classic Comedies, both of which were published in the U.K. by Bloomsbury.
-She published a trade paperback edition of the hardcover biography Coya Come Home, with a foreword by Walter Mondale (2012).
+She wrote The Bunny Years (the 25-year history of Playboy Clubs told through the women who worked as Playboy Bunnies), which was sold to Imagine Entertainment's Brian Grazer.
+She also co-produced a two-hour special for the A&E network, and a one-hour documentary for BBC One and Canadian TV, based on the book.
+Pomegranate has published over 50 nonfiction titles, including Scott's books Lobby Cards: The Classic Films (Benjamin Franklin Award for Best Coffee Table Book) and Lobby Cards: The Classic Comedies, both of which were published in the U.K. by Bloomsbury.
+She published a trade paperback edition of the hardcover Coya Knutson biography Coya Come Home, with a foreword by Walter Mondale (2012).

 Scott wrote Dark Shadows Memories, to coincide with the series' 20th anniversary, and Dark Shadows Companion as a 25th anniversary tribute.
 She has written three novels -- Dark Passages (2012), Down and Out in Beverly Heels (2013), and Jinxed (2015); a memoir, Last Dance at the Savoy (Cumberland Press, 2016); and a trilogy of books on care-giving: Now With You, Now Without, The Happy Hours, and A Welcome Respite (Grand Harbor, 2017).

 Scott plays Mamie Eisenhower in the feature film The Eleventh Green (2019) with Campbell Scott.
-She has also recently appeared in Three Christs (2018) with Richard Gere and Juliana Margulies, and Woody Allen's A Rainy Day in New York (2018).
-She appeared in Hallmark Channel's Broadcasting Christmas (2016) and Lifetime's A Wedding to Die For (2017), and has a recurring role as George Segal's girlfriend Miriam in The Goldbergs.
+She has also appeared in Three Christs (2018) with Richard Gere and Julianna Margulies, and Woody Allen's A Rainy Day in New York (2018).
+She appeared in Hallmark Channel's Broadcasting Christmas (2016) and Lifetime's A Wedding to Die For (2017), and has a recurring role as Albert Solomon (George Segal)'s girlfriend Miriam on The Goldbergs.
 She wrote Dark Shadows: Return to Collinwood (2012), and appeared in a cameo role in the Johnny Depp/Tim Burton film Dark Shadows (2012).

 After Scott's divorce from Ben Martin in 1990, they continued as partners in Pomegranate Press and remained close until his death in 2017.
-Scott married Geoff Miller, founding editor and publisher of Los Angeles Magazine in 1991.
-He died from progressive supra-nuclear palsy in 2011.
-Kathryn is a national volunteer spokesperson for CurePSP.
+Scott married Geoff Miller, founding editor and publisher of Los Angeles magazine in 1991.
+He died from progressive supranuclear palsy in 2011.
+Scott is a national volunteer spokesperson for CurePSP.

-She has served on the Boards of the Beverly Hills Women's Club and the Women's Club of Hollywood.
+Scott has served on the Boards of the Beverly Hills Women's Club and the Woman's Club of Hollywood.